Blitzman/CarND-Vehicle-Detection-P5/README.md

 #### 1. Explain how (and identify where in your code) you extracted HOG features from the training images.
 Explain how you settled on your final choice of HOG parameters.

+The feature vectors are composed of three parts: spatial features, histogram features, and HOG features.
+We empirically determined that the best combination was the following one: (64, 64) spatially binned features using LUV color space, 16 bins histogram features in range (0, 256) with HSV color space, and HOG features with 11 orientations, 16 pixels per cell, 2 cells per block and all channels of the YCrCb color space.

 #### 2. Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

 Training happens between lines 113 and 166 in `pipeline.py`.
 This process can be divided into four steps: feature extraction, data preparation and normalization, SVM training, and model loading/saving.